psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: CCSD DIPOLE POLARIZABILITY @ xNM

    The dipole polarizability [au] calculated at the CCSD level for a given (x) wavelength, (x) rounded to nearest integer.

+.. psivar:: CCSD QUADRUPOLE POLARIZABILITY @ xNM

+   The quadrupole polarizability [au] calculated at the CCSD level for a given (x) wavelength, (x) rounded to nearest integer.

 .. psivar:: CCSD SPECIFIC ROTATION (LEN) @ xNM